sunflynf/web-notes/markdowns/library/React.md

 ### Hooks
-- Hooks can only be called inside **React function components**.
+- Rules of Hooks
-- Hooks can only be called at the top level of a component.
+  - Call them at the top level in the body of
+    - function component
+    - custom Hook
+  - Do not call Hooks
+    - inside conditions or loops.
+    - after a conditional return statement. **NOTE HERE FOR NEXT PROJECT**
+    - in event handlers.
+    - in class components.
+    - inside functions passed to useMemo, useReducer, or useEffect.
+    - inside try/catch/finally blocks.
 - Hooks cannot be conditional
 - `import { use<HookName> } from <'react'|'address-of-custom-hooks'>`